christianoliverahuerta/Google-Cloud/README.md

 1. Course Introduction.<br>
 2. Introducing Google Cloud.<br>
 3. Resources and Access in the Cloud.<br>
-4. Resources and Access in the Cloud.<br>
+4. Virtual Machines and Networks in the Cloud.<br>
 5. Storage in the Cloud.<br>
 6. Containers in the Cloud.<br>
 7. Applications in the Cloud.<br>
 8. Prompt Engineering.<br>

+**Lab**
+Google Cloud Fundamentals: Getting Started with Cloud Marketplace.
+Getting Started with VPC Networking and Google Compute Engine.
+Google Cloud Fundamentals: Getting Started with Cloud Storage and Cloud SQL.
+Hello Cloud Run.

 ---